jaog1992/42_so_long/LEEDME.md

 - [x] The map has to be constructed with 3 components: walls, collectibles, and free space.
 - [x] The map can be composed of only these 5 characters:
-    - 0 for an empty space,
+    - 0 for an empty space
-    - 1 for a wall,
+    - 1 for a wall
-    - C for a collectible,
+    - C for a collectible
-    - E for a map exit,
+    - E for the map's exit
-    - P for the player’s starting position.
+    - P for the player’s starting position
 - [x]  The map must contain 1 exit, at least 1 collectible, and 1 starting position to be valid.
 - [x] The map must be rectangular.